fbn776/matrix-calculator/README.md

 # matrix-calculator
-A simple web app for calculating matrices.
-This is a mobile first application
+A simple web app for doing matrix calculations.
+This is a mobile first application.
+The calculations are done with the help of [Matrix.js](https://www.github.com/fbn776/Matrix.js) library